nkumar248/digital_reverb/README.md

 ## Disclaimer
 This project was conceptualized and completed in a voluntary participation in a course at ETH Zurich.
-It was a "passion participation" and I did not receive any credits for it as it was a course from the Electrical Engineering department.
+It was a "passion participation" and I did not receive any credits for it as it was not a course from my department.

 [1]: https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html